Ernesto Bark: Biography

-He became a member of the Radical Party circa 1910.
+He became a member of the Radical Party circa 1910, developing a close friendship with Alejandro Lerroux.

 Several tentative death dates, ranging from 1914 to 1924 have been reported in sources.
 He actually died in his home in Madrid located at Calle de Ayala 57 on 24 October 1922, as it is reported in several obituaries published in newspapers such as La Libertad or El Liberal.
 Instead of the Civil Cemetery, he was buried on the next day in the Almudena Cemetery following the Catholic rite professed by his wife Matilde Cabello, with whom he had six children.

+He was the uncle of Pyotr Bark, minister of Finance of Nicholas II from 1914 to 1917.